zauberlabs/ruby-style-guide/README.md

 * Avoid more than three levels of block nesting.
 * Be consistent.
 In an ideal world, be consistent with these guidelines.
 * Use common sense.

-# Contributing

-Nothing written in this guide is set in stone.
-It's my desire to work together with everyone interested in Ruby coding style, so that we could ultimately create a resource that will be beneficial to the entire Ruby community.

-Feel free to open tickets or send pull requests with improvements.
-Thanks in advance for your help!

-# Spread the Word

-A community-driven style guide is of little use to a community that doesn't know about its existence.
-Tweet about the guide, share it with your friends and colleagues.
-Every comment, suggestion or opinion we get makes the guide just a little bit better.
-And we want to have the best possible guide, don't we?